bluehalo/phx-tools/CONTRIBUTING.md

 ## Getting setup

+Getting started is really easy, just follow these steps.

+1. [Fork](https://help.github.com/articles/fork-a-repo/) this repo to your GitHub account and clone it.
+2. Install dependencies with `yarn install`.
+3. Run the bootstrap command with `yarn bootstrap`.
-Getting started is really easy, just run `yarn install`.
-You can run `yarn test` once the installation is complete.
-It will run `lerna bootstrap` on postinstall so the installation may take longer than expected.
-You can ran `yarn test --watch` to have tests automatically run on file changes.
+4. Run `yarn test` to verify the tests are passing and everything is setup.
+You can run `yarn test --watch` to have tests automatically run on changes.

 ## Branching